ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

    a.
 Verify that the `_owner` of `ProxyAdmin` is changed to a 2 of 2 multisig.

    b.
-Verify that the 2 signers are the Foundation multisig (`eth:0x9BA6e03D8B90dE867373Db8cF1A58d2F7F006b3A`) and the Security Council multisig (`eth:0xc2819DC788505Aac350142A7A707BF9D03E3Bd03`).
+Verify that the 2 signers are the new Foundation multisig (`eth:0x847B5c174615B1B7fDF770882256e2D3E95b9D92`) and the Security Council multisig (`eth:0xc2819DC788505Aac350142A7A707BF9D03E3Bd03`).

    c.
+Verify that the new Foundation multisig's threshold and signers are identical to the old Foundation multisig.

+   d.
 Verify that the Security Council multisig's threshold and signers match what's published in the governance forum.

-3. Both of the other state changes are nonce changes only.
+4. Both of the other state changes are nonce changes only.

 ![](./images/tenderly-state-diff.png)